alissatroiano/Slangman/PROJECTSTORY.md

 ## Challenges I ran into

+Some challenges I ran into while building Slangman:

 #### Fonts

+- I am used to using a CDN import or React import via npm installations for rendering fonts.
+I am also quite new to Typescript, and I had some trouble finding clear documentation about adding fonts.

 ## Accomplishments that I'm proud of

+- [X] Rendering Slangman parts & animations based on the selectd word's length

 ## What I learned

 ## What's next for Slangman

+#### Country Dropdown

+- The country dropdown will allow users to select versions of the game in other languages (example: Singlish Slang).
+- JavaScript will be used to change the  dataset based on the language the user selects.

+#### Mod Dictionary Tools

+- Mod Tools will be updated using Typescript and the Devvit API to allow moderators to edit the word dictionary form Reddit's UI.

+#### Dark/Light Mode Toggle

+- The Dark/Light Mode Toggle will allow users to select color themes based on their own accessibility preferences (dark mode, light mode, high contrast).